Experienced Portland Food Poisoning Lawyer

 What is Food Poisoning?

-Food poisoning is a common and potentially dangerous condition that occurs when contaminated food or beverages are consumed.
-It is a broad term that encompasses various illnesses caused by harmful bacteria, parasites, viruses, or toxins present in food.
+Food poisoning is a broad term that encompasses various illnesses caused by harmful bacteria, parasites, viruses, or toxins present in food.

 Food poisoning lawsuits typically involve gathering evidence, such as medical records and laboratory test results, to establish a link between the illness and the contaminated food product.

-Your lawyer at Goldberg & Loren will also consider the legal implications and potential claims, such as product liability or negligence, against the food company or processor.
+Our lawyers at Goldberg & Loren will consider the legal implications and potential claims, such as product liability or negligence, against the food company or processor.

-An free consultation with a lawyer at Goldberg & Loren can help determine the viability of a case and explore the potential legal recourse available.
+A free consultation with a lawyer at Goldberg & Loren can help you determine the viability of your case and explore the legal recourse available.

 While the American food supply is among the safest in the world, the Federal government estimates that there are about 48 million cases of foodborne illness annually—the equivalent of sickening 1 in 6 Americans each year.
-And each year, these illnesses result in an estimated 128,000 hospitalizations and 3,000 deaths.
+Each year, these illnesses result in an estimated 128,000 hospitalizations and 3,000 deaths.
 [1]

 Common Types of Foodborne Illnesses